HermanToothrot10/qubic-capital-manual/docs/proposals/ipop.md

 ## Execution outcome

-If approved and sufficient funds are available according to fund allocation priority, QVAULT automatically bids in the IPO, maximizing the number of shares obtained.
+If approved and sufficient funds are available according to fund allocation priority, the proposal is executed immediately at epoch end.

+QVAULT automatically bids in the IPO, maximizing the number of shares obtained.

 Multiple IPOP proposals may coexist in the same epoch.